DAVID GREENE, HOST:

 BRIAN STELTER: Thank you.

-STELTER: She was really back in her - what felt like the right place on Monday on her first day of the show.
+STELTER: She was really back in her - what felt like a right place on Monday on her first day of the show.
 And, of course, she's on for five days.
-So all those viewers of the "Today Show" who have never really turned on "Good Morning America" before, well, now they have five different chances to try out "Good Morning America."
+So all those viewers of the "Today Show" who have never really turned on "Good Morning America" before - well, now they have five different chances to try out "Good Morning America."
 And that's why this week seems so pivotal.

 STELTER: There's nobody inside ABC who will actually say that out loud, but there's lots of people outside the network who will predict that's going to happen this week.
 You know, it's been 16 years since ABC was number one in the morning for even a week, and there's no other streak like that in television.
 And there probably never will be again.
 It's really a lead that NBC wants to protect at all costs.
 But right now, ABC is gaining.
 They've been gaining momentum for months.
 Right now, they're basically just a suburb or two away from beating the "Today Show."

-GREENE: Well, you know, there's a reason all of this maneuvering is happening, and as understand it, a lot of it is money.
-Tell us how important money advertising are on these morning programs.
+GREENE: Well, you know, there's a reason all of this maneuvering is happening - and as I understand it, a lot of it is money.
+Tell us how important money, advertising are on these morning programs.

 STELTER: Yeah, these morning programs are highly profitable, for a couple of reasons.
 One is that they're on for so long.
 They've got a lot of ads within those two hours that they're on the air.
 And for the "Today Show," there's a premium associated with being number one.
 So it's not just the psychological benefit to be number one.
 There's also a financial benefit to be number one.

 GREENE: My eyebrows really went up when you said that these morning shows are growing.
-It's a time when most network, you know, television news is losing popularity.
+I mean, it's a time when most network, you know, television news is losing popularity.
 Why are these morning programs gaining in popularity?

 GREENE: That's Brian Stelter of the New York Times.
 He's working on a book about morning TV, and he joined us from the New York Times offices in New York City.
 Brian, thanks so much for joining us.

 STELTER: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.